Escape to Kreludor

 If you feel the need, you are able to shoot at the ships through your side guns using the space button or by clicking on your escape pod.
 Shooting counts as one move.
 Comets, however, are indestructible.

 You are given three lives to begin with, and you lose a life each time a ship or comet overtakes you.
 To pass each level, you must destroy all the ships on the grid, whether it be by comet, collision, or shooting.
-You will receive 10 points for each blue ship and 15 points for each red ship that you destroy.
+You will receive 10 points for each grey ship and 15 points for each red ship that you destroy.

 The best strategy to win each level is to always be on the lookout for ships that you can easily force to run into each other or meteors.
 Of course, while scouting for this, you'll want to ensure that doing this doesn't put you within another ship's range.